diffix/reference/docs/led-issues.md

 C03 is the combination for men in zip 12345, and C01 is for women in zip 12345.
 Here, everything is NLE, so there is no flipping.

-Then we build TTs for each bucket produced by the GROUP BY.
+Then we build individual TTs for each bucket produced by the GROUP BY.
 The TT for the CS dept is this:

 |     | G   | Z   | out | AID |
 | --- | --- | --- | --- | --- |